-4. Serial Port COM1 and COM2 Connectors (Two 10-1 pin blocks) These connectors support the provided serial port ribbon cables with mounting bracket.
+4. Serial Port Connectors (COM1/COM2, two 10-1 pin blocks)

+These connectors support the provided serial port ribbon cables with mounting bracket.
 Connect the ribbon cables to these connectors and mount the bracket to the case on an open slot.
-The two serial ports on the mounting bracket will then be used for pointing devices or other serial devices.
-See "Onboard Serial Port" in Chipset Features Setup.
+You can make available the parallel port and choose the IRQ through the Onboard Serial Port in Chipset Features of the BIOS SOFT-WARE.
 (Pin 10 is removed to prevent inserting in the wrong orientation when using ribbon cables with pin 10 plugged).

-COM 1 ••••• Pin 1 COM 2 ••••• ••••• Pin 1 For these connectors to be available, you must connect the included Serial cable set from COM1 (using the 9-Pin male) & COM2 (using the 25-Pin male) to a free expansion slot opening.
+COM 1 Þin 1 COM 2 Pin 1

+For these connectors to be available, you must connect the included Serial cable set from COM1 (using the 9-Pin male) & COM2 (using the 25-Pin male) to a free expansion slot opening.